Yemigunju/An-Employee-Management-System---Project/README.md

 - The company currently has **61 active employees**.
 - However, **54 employees are not active**, which may indicate resignations, employee turnover, or employees currently on leave.
-- This insight can help HR understand the **current workforce size and inactive staff records**.
+- This insight help HR understand the **current workforce size and inactive staff records**.

 ---